A choreographic assemblage

 With many thanks to: Sabine Grupe

-Funded by the Cultural Department of the City of Vienna.
+Funded by the Cultural Department of the City of Vienna and the Cultural Commission of Rudolfsheim-Fünfhaus.

 At Kunstraum eindorf, Reindorfgasse 8, 1150 Vienna: